+Just like cars, some robotic mowers use GPS to navigate.
 In order for the mowers to drive around your lawn unattended, they are going to need some sort of guidance.
 But don’t worry this isn’t from you, it’s actually from a wire.

 It may sound unusual but yes a wire.
 Let me explain…